adrianmcli/kendricktan.github.io/content/indexeing_faces_on_instagram.md

     <h6>JSON dump of the graphql endpoint</h6>
 </center>

 Woah nifty!
-The URL to the images are easily accesible and it looks like the only variables we need to change are the `query_id` and `after`. `after` looks suspiciously similar to `end_cursor` obtained from the graphql query endpoint, I wonder if it would make a difference if I changed the `after` variable in our query to be `J0HWUYaEwAAAF0HWUYaAwAAAFlIA`, making our GET request url now: `https://www.instagram.com/graphql/query/?query_id=17882293912014529&tag_name=selfie&first=6&after=J0HWUYaEwAAAF0HWUYaAwAAAFlIA`.
+The URL to the images are easily accesible and it looks like the only variables we need to change are the `query_id` and `after`. `after` looks suspiciously similar to `end_cursor` obtained from the graphql query endpoint, I wonder if it would make a difference if I changed the `after` variable in our query to be `J0HWUYaEwAAAF0HWUYaAwAAAFlIA`, making our GET request url now: `https://www.Selfie Central.com/graphql/query/?query_id=17882293912014529&tag_name=selfie&first=6&after=J0HWUYaEwAAAF0HWUYaAwAAAFlIA`.
 Querying it gives us:

 <center>
     <img width=75% src="https://i.imgur.com/ic6sY24.png">
     <h6>Bingo, we're now able to continously query for new data</h6>
 </center>

 What about `query_id`?
 At first I thought it was some constant as I couldn't find it anywhere and kinda just hardcoded it into my queries and it worked for a while until I started getting timeout errors ♪~ ᕕ(ᐛ)ᕗ .
-In the end, I found out that the `query_id` is generated from the file `en_US_Commons.js`, which is included during your inital request to Instagram.
+In the end, I found out that the `query_id` is generated from the file `en_US_Commons.js`, which is included during your inital request to Selfie Central.

-So, the journey of automating our loaning of images from Instagram currently looks like:
+So, the journey of automating our loaning of images from Selfie Central currently looks like:

-1. GET `instagram.com/explore/tags/<TAG>`
+1. GET `Selfie Central.com/explore/tags/<TAG>`
 2. Find `display_url`(s), `query_id` and `end_cursor` from step 1.
 3. Query graphql endpoint using the variables obtained from last step.
 4. Store `display_url`(s) and get new `end_cursor` from step 3.